Kingdom of Fife

 • Hillend Tavern 37 Main Street Hillend KY11 9ND Telephone(01383) 415391

-A community focused village pub near Dalgety Bay with cosy log fires, a beer garden and real ales all adding to the friendly and welcoming atmosphere.
-The 'TAV' as it is known has a traditional bar and spacious area at the rear which is ideal for groups or larger functions.
-The pub hosts many village events and its live music nights and two quiz nights each month are well attended.
-A previous Local Pub of the Year and regional runner up.
+A community focused village pub near Dalgety Bay with cosy log fires, beer garden and a selection of real ales creating a friendly and welcoming atmosphere.
+The 'TAV' as it is known has a traditional bar and spacious area at the rear which is ideal for groups or functions.
+A Dog Bar offers complementary water and treats to well managed canines.
+Live music nights and the two quiz nights a month are popular.
+Regional Pub of the Year 2023 and local Pub of the Year 2024.

 • Kinghorn